Spectrum FAQ

 How do I know if I have got places at an event I have requested to attend?

-1. We respond back to everyone by email, that requested places, once the event is finalised.
-This is to say whether they have a confirmed place or are on the waiting list for the event.
 We always rotate attendance at our events to ensure good coverage amongst those we support and a good mix of both returning and new families attending.

 How do I know if you have received my event payment?

 If you have a confirmed space at one of our paid-for events, you will have received an invoice from us by email.
 This invoice confirms your requested numbers at the event as well as how to make your payment for it to us, via bank transfer, and the deadline for payment.
-Just click through on the link provided to view this.

-Once you have completed your bank transfer to us, simply allow around 24-48 hours for us to process it.
-You can then click through on your invoice once more and you will see that it has updated to a PAID status stamped across it.
-You then have a receipt for your records.
+Once you have completed your bank transfer to us, simply allow around 24-48 working hours for us to process and allocate it.

 What is the difference between your email subcription lists?